 The company consults on many of the cutting-edge technologies covered throughout the EDHEC digital innovation track.
 Pranjali’s role involved providing consultancy services and implementation while creating awareness among business leaders through workshops and publications.

 “Digital innovation is changing the way we do business, and unless you understand the possibilities of today’s digital capabilities you won’t be able to analyze your business and change the way you work,” she explains.

 Along with developing her digital skills, EDHEC also played an important role in securing Pranjali’s role through the career service, which introduced her to the BLVCK PIXEL CEO.

 In 2021, Pranjali made use of the career service again when she left BLVCK PIXEL to take on another innovation role with retail giant Zalando.
 The EDHEC careers team helped tailor her résumé to the new role.

 “It’s been a couple of years since I graduated from the program, but they’ve always been prepared to help me out,” she says.

-Now, in her new role as senior business manager, Pranjali is tasked with improving efficiency across the business, utilizing technology where possible.
+Now, in her new role as senior business manager, Pranjali works in business optimization, improving efficiency across the organization, utilizing technology where possible.
 Whether it’s drawing on the lessons she learned from IBM industry experts or tapping into the latest tech trends, her innovation-focused MBA helped spark the next stage in her digital career.